groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/docx.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Explore the capabilities of GroupDocs.Comparison for Java API"
+    title: "Explore GroupDocs.Comparison for Java API advantages"
     link: "/comparison/java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for Java is an intrinsic Java API crafted for comparing multiple images and documents sharing the same format.
-It assists in identifying variations within paragraphs, words, characters, shapes, and even text styles among the compared documents.
-With the capability to merge these alterations and export to a final document, it facilitates the comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—eliminating the necessity for any external libraries.
+       DOCX documents comparison supported by GroupDocs.Comparison for Java API that composes reports containing data about various distinctions.
+Text within paragraphs, shapes and styles and other data are being analyzed.
+Furthermore, it is possible to compose one DOCX merging alterations from initial files.
+No need in any external libraries.
+Improve your Java projects adding a few lines of code.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare several DOCX documents using Java"
+    title: "Use Java to multiple DOCX files comparison"
     content: |
-      Use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/java/) to compare multiple DOCX files and generate a report detailing their differences
+      Use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/java/) to compare MS Word documents

-      1. Use your preferred package manager to install GroupDocs.Comparison for Java from [Maven](https://releases.groupdocs.com/java/repo/com/groupdocs/groupdocs-comparison/)
+      1. Install our solution from [Maven](https://releases.groupdocs.com/java/repo/com/groupdocs/groupdocs-comparison/)
-      2. Create an instance of the Comparer class setting path to one of DOCX files
+      2. Comparer must be created with first DOCX document as a parameter
-      3. Add at least one additional DOCX to the Comparer instance
+      3. Any comparison needs more than one DOCX document
-      4. Receive a detailed final report outlining the exact differences
+      4. Resulting report provides useful data

     code:
       platform: "net"